MicrosoftDocs/visualstudio-docs.pt-br/docs/extensibility/creating-a-basic-project-system-part-1.md

 ### <a name="to-initialize-the-project-factory"></a>Para inicializar a fábrica de projetos

-1. No arquivo *SimpleProjectPackage.cs* , adicione a diretiva a seguir `using` .
+1. No arquivo *SimpleProjectPackage. cs* , adicione a diretiva a seguir `using` .

     ```csharp
     using Microsoft.VisualStudio.Project;